Today's Articles

 From Tarboro, North Carolina, he was the son and grandson of Episcopal priests and studied under his mother, Catherine Perry Weston, at St. Luke's Parochial School in his hometown.
 His maternal grandfather, the Rev. John W. Perry, had founded this school in 1882.
 Weston attended St. Augustine's College in Raleigh, North Carolina, graduating in 1928 as valedictorian.
 From there, he enrolled at Columbia University in New York City, graduating in 1930.

 His career as a social activist and priest was centered in that city.
 During the 1930s, he studied at the General Theological Seminary, the Divinity School of the Protestant Episcopal Church in Philadelphia, and the Union Theological Seminary in New York City.
-He received the Bachelor of Divinity degree in 1934.
-He studied at the New School for Social Research 1935-37 and received his Ph.
-D. from Columbia University in social history in 1954.
+He received a Bachelor of Divinity degree in 1934.
+He studied at the New School for Social Research from 1935-37 and received his Ph.
+D. in social history from Columbia University in 1954.

 From the 1950s through the 1990s, Weston served on many boards, including the NAACP Legal Defense Fund, Leake and Watts Children's Home, the New York City Mission Society, the Community Service Council of Greater New York, Columbia University, the Phelps-Stokes Fund, Mt.
 Sinai Medical School and Hospital, St. Augustine's College Raleigh NC, C. A. R. E., the Urban League of Westchester County the Foreign Relations Association, the Cathedral of St. John the Divine, the Harlem Cultural Council and the Schomburg Corporation.